cerberustesting/cerberus-chrome-extension/README.md

 ## Where can I get the extension ?

-This extension will soon be available on the Google Chrome webstore
+This extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/cerberus-extension/cfgifhmddmhbdndfceikcigagacjfepl?hl=en).

 ## For developers